lztest24/webapi/README.md

 How to run
 ----------
 Simply clone the repo and launch the `WebApi` project, e.g. using `dotnet watch run`.
 The Swagger page should be displayed shortly.
-If it is not, check build output for the URL the API is listening on and navigate to `<the aforementioned URL>/swagger` in your favorite browser.
+If it is not, check build output for the URL the API is listening on and navigate to `<the://aforementioned:URL>/swagger` in your favorite browser.
 > [!IMPORTANT]
 > You will most likely want to modify the connection string in `appsettings.json` with values pertinent to your SQL Server instance.
 The default one will certainly not work for you.